-The only real difference between pre-built and self-built 3D printers comes down to the price.
+The only real difference between pre-built and self-built 3D printers is the price.
 Because someone else has to build a pre-assembled printer, you will pay extra for their labour.
 You would also pay more for shipping pre-assembled printers.

 What’s best for me?

 For many of our customers we recommend going with a self-built printer.
-People who enjoy painting models and tinkering would likely get similar enjoyment of putting their own printer together.
-Self-assembly also leaves you with a much better understanding and appreciation of the different component that make up a printer.
+People who enjoy painting models and tinkering would likely get similar enjoyment from putting their own printer together.
+Self-assembly also leaves you with a much better understanding and appreciation of the different components that make up a printer.
 This may mean the difference between sending a faulty printer off for repairs and being able to fix it yourself.
-Looking to the future, if you understand the different components of your printer you will easily be able to add extras as needed.
+Looking to the future, if you understand the different components of your printer you will easily be able to add extras or resolve issues as needed.

-What if I get stuck building my printer?
+What if I get stuck when building my printer?

-For anyone with an interest in tinkering, or anyone willing to set aside a few days and learn, the benefits of self-built printers far outweighs the possible negatives.
-Though you should check it out out yourself first, we recommend most customers go ahead and build their own printer.
+For anyone with an interest in tinkering, or anyone willing to set aside a few days and learn, the benefits of self-built printers far outweigh the possible negatives.
+Though you should ensure you are informed and comfortable following this path prior to purchase, we recommend most customers go ahead and build their own printer.